-If you’re rolling your eyes, then believe me I used to feel the same way but stick with me because even with my workaholic tendencies (Starsign: Capricorn through and through) I’ve learnt that slowing down is possible.
-It’s even a healthier and more enjoyable way to live.
+It sounds too good to be true doesn’t it…and, believe me, I used to think the same but stick with me because even with my workaholic tendencies (I’m a true Capricorn through and through) I’ve learnt that slowing down is possible and it’s even a healthier way to live.

-Of course, we all have our own version of what this looks like but I believe that we can discover a natural and slightly slower pace that suits the season of life that we’re in right now.
+Of course, we all have our own version of what slowing down looks like but I believe that we can all create a more natural and slower pace that suits the season of life that we’re in.

-With that in mind, I’ve shared a few simple tips to get you started.
-Please use them as the start of your own journey and research into leading a slower and more enjoyable life - without getting less done!
+So, with that in mind, I’ve shared a few simple tips to help get you started.
+Please use them to begin your own journey - and research - into enjoying a slower and more enjoyable life, all without getting less done!

-Try taking a look at your 'things to do' and prioritise the top three, allocate a time frame for each task and work solely on it during that time.
-It helps to turn off all notifications and pop your phone in a drawer while you work to eliminate additional distractions.
+To get started, take a look at your 'to-do' list and prioritise the top three tasks.
+Allocate a time frame for each task and work solely on it during that time.
+Be sure to eliminate outside distractions by turning off notifications and putting your phone in a drawer until you’ve finished.

 CREATE WHITE SPACE

-It’s natural to feel resistance to doing this but creating a little white space in your day helps to relieve stress by giving you a few minutes to pause and gather your thoughts.
-It’s helpful to make it a daily habit.
-Try scheduling 5 minutes for yourself at lunchtime or before you do the school run.
-Take these few minutes for yourself; to breathe deeply and reconnect to your heart and soul.
+It’s natural to feel resistance to doing this but creating a little white space in your day gives you an opportunity to pause and gather your thoughts which helps to relieve stress and anxiety.
+Build the habit into your day.
+Take five minutes for yourself at lunchtime or before the school run…simply pause, take a few deep breaths and reconnect to your mind and body.

 REFRESH YOUR MORNING ROUTINE

-Start your day the night before by getting a good night’s rest; turn off all blue light (Screens, TV and Phone) at least an hour before bed and eat a little lighter.
-It can help to reduce alcohol and caffeine too.
+Start your day the night before by getting a good night’s rest; turn off all blue lights (screens, TV and phone) at least an hour before bed and try eating a little lighter.
+It also helps to reduce alcohol and caffeine.
 Refresh your morning routine by removing anything unnecessary - or that could be done the night before.
-Try adding a couple of minutes into your morning for yourself.
-This can be as simple as enjoying an extra minute in the shower or slowly drinking your tea while you think of three things that you’re grateful for.
+Try taking a few minutes each morning for yourself.
+That could be as simple as enjoying an extra couple of minutes in the shower or slowly drinking your morning tea in the garden.
 Here are a few more tips to help you reclaim your mornings.

 BE MINDFUL OF WHAT YOU CONSUME

-For the next 7 days observe what you consume, note whether it’s positive or negative information and see how it makes you feel.
-Then try to reduce the amount of information you consume - do this slowly but consistently and see if you feel any different - it’s a great experiment to try.
+For the next 7 days, be mindful of what you consume, consider whether the information is positive or negative and how it makes you feel.
+Then try to reduce the amount of information you consume - do this slowly but consistently and you’ll be amazed how much better you feel and how much extra time you have!

 AUTHOR: LEANNA DOOLIN